vorburger/LeviatorWorld/README.md

 LeviatorWorld
 =============

+MMORPG MUD,
+for learning Java (with easy to understand static class and marker interfaces for OOB features.. yet transparently also fully dynamically extensible at run-time!);
-MMORPG MUD, for learning Java; Text-based, for now:
+Text-based, for now:

 	It's Spring
 	Hello Dév, your energy bar is 20, and you're in Plain which has: